Hunting Bear: Black Bears & Craft Beers – A Natural Pairing

-On the Olympic Peninsula, black bear grow fat on salmon in the fall, and when they emerge from their dens in the spring, they eat grasses, clover, skunk cabbage, cascara, salal, alder buds, fiddleheads and the cambium layer of certain trees.
+On the Olympic Peninsula, black bear grows fat on salmon in the fall, and when they emerge from their dens in the spring, they eat grasses, clover, skunk cabbage, cascara, salal, alder buds, fiddleheads and the cambium layer of certain trees.
 Before the fish runs, they forage for blacktail deer fawns, Roosevelt elk calves, marmots and voles.
-They graze in salmonberry, elderberry, wild strawberry and in blueberry patches on south and west-facing slopes.
+They graze in salmonberry, elderberry, wild strawberry and in blueberry patches on the south and west-facing slopes.

 Pairing: Ballz Deep Double IPA, 7 Seas Brewing

 If you’ve made it this far you either like hunting bear or beer or both.
 I hope you learned a thing or two about hunting, preparing bear and washing it all down with a quality brew.
 Life is too short to drink the wrong beer.

 Related Stories: Big Bore Bear Hunting — With A .45-70 Specialty Pistol

 Related Stories: Hunting Ammo: 9 Of The Best Non-Lead Deer Bullets